mbodenhamer/yatr/docs/yatrfile.rst

 .. literalinclude:: ../tests/test8.py
    :language: python

 This particular extension module defines a custom Jinja2 function (see :ref:`Custom Jinja2 Functions`) and a custom Jinja2 filter (see :ref:`Custom Jinja2 Filters`).
-Macros and tasks can theoretically be defined in an extension module through use of the yatr API, but the straightforward macro and task declaration facilitated by the standard yatrfile YAML syntax makes the use of ``include`` directives a much more efficient and user-friendly alternative.
+A task is also defined in terms of a Python function.
+Macros can theoretically be defined in an extension module through use of the yatr API, but the straightforward manner of macro declaration facilitated by the standard yatrfile YAML syntax makes the use of ``include`` directives a much more efficient and user-friendly alternative.

-In this example extension module, a Jinja2 function ``bar`` is defined that appends ``_bar`` to its first argument.
-Likewise, a Jinja2 filter ``foo`` is defined that appends ``_foo`` to its first argument.
-Because yatr supplies the current yatr definition environment to custom Jinja 2 filters and functions, all such filters and functions defined in extension modules should accept ``**kwargs`` as the final argument, even if the ``kwargs`` variable is not used within the body of the filter or function itself.
+In this example extension module, a Jinja2 function ``bar`` is defined that appends "_bar" to its first argument.
+Likewise, a Jinja2 filter ``foo`` is defined that appends "_foo" to its first argument.
+Because yatr supplies the current execution environment to custom Jinja 2 filters and functions by way of a keyword argument named ``env``, all such filters and functions defined in extension modules should accept ``**kwargs`` as the final argument, even if the ``kwargs`` variable is not used within the body of the filter or function itself.

 Here is an example yatrfile that uses the extension module defined above: